LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 ---
 ## Intro

-If you read my older guide on creating "basic" accessible disclosure widgets, then the aim of this guide is to take it up a notch or two, by building variations of a pattern that is a little more complex, the nav drawer.
-Nav drawers are very common, especially on complex web apps, as there are often multiple navigation features to access the many features these systems have.
+If you read my older guide on creating "basic" accessible disclosure widgets, then the aim of this guide is to take it up a notch, by building variations of a pattern that is a little more complex, the nav drawer.
+Nav drawers are very common, especially on complex web apps, as there are often multiple navigation elements to access the many features these systems have.

 As appears to often be the case, this guide has come about to me encountering several nav drawers, whilst testing, over the last couple of months.

 So, what is a nav drawer?
-Put into simple terms, it's just a side navigation that slides out into the visible part of the viewport when a user clicks the trigger control.
-Technically, nav drawer can also appear from the top or bottom of the viewport, but, we pushed down from the top in the "Basic" article, also, I'm probably over-selling it a little here, by saying that side drawers are "complex", they do come with additional challenges and considerations for us like-minded folks that will put accessibility first in everything we build, but at they're not a "boss level" challenge, like some UI patterns.
+Put into simple terms, it's usually a side navigation that slides out into the visible part of the viewport when a user clicks the trigger control.
+Technically, nav drawer can also appear from the top or bottom of the viewport, but, we pushed down from the top in the "Basic" article, also, I'm probably over-selling it a little here, by saying that side drawers are a little more complex, they do come with additional challenges and considerations for us like-minded folks that will put accessibility first in everything we build, but athey're not a "boss level" challenge, like some UI patterns.
 So, to make my claim of "complex" a little less of an overreach, we'll discuss and build some different variations, just to spice things up a little.

 ## Types of drawer effect